The PC-Doctor Blog

 Read-Only Is About Enforcement: Protecting a Multipurpose USB Device

-“Read-only” sounds like a simple property: a storage device either allows changes or it does not.
+Read-only sounds like a simple property of a storage device.
+The device either allows changes or it does not.
 In practice, the phrase describes a rule enforced somewhere along the path between an application and the storage media.

 That distinction becomes important when a Multipurpose USB Device (MUD) travels between Windows, macOS, Linux, ChromeOS, and computers that may not be fully trusted.
 A computer may report that the MUD is read-only while the device itself remains physically capable of accepting writes.
 Connect it to a different host—or start the same computer under a different operating system—and the rule may no longer apply.